RosettaCommons/documentation/rosetta_basics/scoring/centroid-score-terms.md

 #####rg_local

+#####cenpack

 #####STRAND_STRAND_WEIGHTS
-First value = ss_lowstrand If 1, scores distance between strands; if 0, does not appear to (?)
-Second value = ss_cutoff; cutoff *sequence* distance between strands to be considered nonlocal (local strands get less of a score bonus for pairing)
+First value = ss_lowstrand If 1, scores based on distance between strands; if 0, just scores whether or not they are paired Second value = ss_cutoff; cutoff *sequence* distance between strands to be considered nonlocal (local strands get less of a score bonus for pairing)
 ###"Smooth" terms
 Centroid score terms that have been optimized with smoothed data and a larger dataset than the original.